RESTFest/2015-apidays-conference-talk-api/conference-talk.md

 ### presentation-date
 This property represents the date that a particular talk was given.
 The date should be in ISO 8601 format as required by I-JSON.

-### conference
-The name of the conference where the presentation was given.
-This is a string value.

 ### location
 The physical location where conference is being held.
 This can simply country or city and country.
 This is a string value.